viorel-anghel/about-linux-swap/README.md

 How can we know all this?
 Simple, `man top`.
 The ones I look at first are `id`le and `wa`it.

-# Using vmstat to see swap usage
+# Using vmstat to see swap activity

 Until now, we do not have a command that clearly indicates if there is a write / read activity on the swap.
 The one I use frequently is `vmstat' with the arguments `-n 1',